 Guests can arrive by yacht to Monaco’s harbour, Port Hercule, and from there to the Monte-Carlo Beach private jetty—very stylish!—or travel by train (five hours from Paris, 4 hours 30 minutes from Milan) or drive, or, perhaps the easiest of all, arrive by helicopter (it is just seven minutes’ flight time from Nice airport, which has direct flights from the UK).

 Our Members receive exclusive rates at this fabulous five-star hotel throughout the season.
-Club rates start at £166 plus tax for an Exclusive Room—Sea View (exact rate depends on exchange rate, season and special event dates eg Formula 1 Grand Prix).
+Club rates start at £169 per person plus tax for an Exclusive Room—Sea View (exact rate depends on exact date, season, exchange rates and special event dates eg Formula 1 Grand Prix).